apache/phoenix-site/site/source/src/site/markdown/index.md

 * **Relational operators**.
 Union, Intersect, Minus.
 * **Miscellaneous built-in functions**.
 These are easy to add - read this [blog](http://phoenix-hbase.blogspot.com/2013/04/how-to-add-your-own-built-in-function.html) for step by step instructions.

+##<a id="transactions"></a>Transactions##
+To enable full ACID transactions, a beta feature available in the 4.7.0 release, set the <code>phoenix.transactions.enabled</code> property to true.
+In this case, you'll also need to run the transaction manager that's included in the distribution.
+Once enabled, a table may optionally be declared as transactional (see [here](transactions.html) for directions).
+Commits over transactional tables will have an all-or-none behavior - either all data will be committed (including any updates to secondary indexes) or none of it will (and an exception will be thrown).
+Both cross table and cross row transactions are supported.
+In addition, transactional tables will see their own uncommitted data when querying.
+An optimistic concurrency model is used to detect row level conflicts with first commit wins semantics.
+The later commit would produce an exception indicating that a conflict was detected.
+A transaction is started implicitly when a transactional table is referenced in a statement, at which point you will not see updates from other connections until either a commit or rollback occurs.

+Non transactional tables have no guarantees above and beyond the HBase guarantee of row level atomicity (see [here](https://hbase.apache.org/acid-semantics.html)).
+In addition, non transactional tables will not see their updates until after a commit has occurred.
+The DML commands of Apache Phoenix, UPSERT VALUES, UPSERT SELECT and DELETE, batch pending changes to HBase tables on the client side.
+The changes are sent to the server when the transaction is committed and discarded when the transaction is rolled back.
+If auto commit is turned on for a connection, then Phoenix will, whenever possible, execute the entire DML command through a coprocessor on the server-side, so performance will improve.

+####Timestamps
+Most commonly, an application will let HBase manage timestamps.
+However, under some circumstances, an application needs to control the timestamps itself.
+In this case, a long-valued “CurrentSCN” property may be specified at connection time to control timestamps for any DDL, DML, or query.
+This capability may be used to run snapshot queries against prior row values, since Phoenix uses the value of this connection property as the max timestamp of scans.

+Timestamps may not be controlled for transactional tables.
+Instead, the transaction manager assigns timestamps which become the HBase cell timestamps after a commit.
+Timestamps still correspond to wall clock time, however they are multiplied by 1,000,000 to ensure enough granularity for uniqueness across the cluster.

 ##<a id="schema"></a>Schema

 Apache Phoenix supports table creation and versioned incremental alterations through DDL commands.
 The table metadata is stored in an HBase table.